+Three M End Marcl ed

+2001 2000

+(Sha in mill

-Three Months Ended March 31, 2001 2000 Average shares outstanding used to determine basic net income per (Shares in millions) common share 104.4 104.1 Dilutive effects of stock options granted and ESPP shares Average shares outstanding used to determine fully diluted net income per common share 104.4 104.1
+Dilutive effects of stock options granted and ESPP shares Average shares outstanding used to determine fully diluted net income per common share 104.4 104

 - 4. The preparation of interim financial statements requires the estimation of LP's effective income tax rate based on estimated annual amounts of taxable income and expenses.
 These estimates are updated quarterly.
 Accounting standards require that the estimated effective income tax rate (based upon estimated annual amounts of taxable income and expense) for the year be applied to year-to-date income or loss at the end of each quarter.
 Any resulting adjustment related to prior periods must be applied against the current quarter.
 For the quarter ended March 31, 2001, LP's effective tax benefit rate was 20% as compared to a provision rate of 39% in the first quarter of 2000. - 5.
 The preparation of interim financial statements requires the estimation of LP's year-end inventory quantities and costs for purposes of determining last in, first out (LIFO) inventory adjustments.
 These estimates are revised quarterly and the estimated incremental change in the LIFO inventory reserve is expensed over the remainder of the year. - 6.
 During first quarter 2001, LP sold a controlling interest in Samoa Pacific Cellulose LLC (SPC), a company that owns a pulp mill and related assets in Samoa, California, for approximately book value.
 In this transaction, LP received approximately \$22 million in cash and promissory notes valued at \$29 million of SPC, and retained preferred stock of SPC valued at approximately \$9 million.
 The term of the promissory notes is longer than five years.
 Additionally, LP has agreed to provide to SPC a \$15 million credit facility secured by working capital.
 Due to its continuing financial interest in SPC, LP did not record the transaction as a sale.
 Instead, in compliance with Staff Accounting Bulletin No. 30- Accounting For Divestiture Of A Subsidiary Or Other Business Operation, LP has recorded the assets and the liabilities of SPC on LP's balance sheet under the captions "Assets transferred under contractual arrangement" and "Liabilities transferred under contractual arrangement."
 For any fiscal quarter in which SPC incurs losses, LP will record a valuation allowance against its net remaining investment.
 If SPC is profitable in subsequent quarters of the same fiscal year, LP will reverse the valuation allowance up to the amount of the valuation allowance that was previously recorded in such fiscal year.
 The valuation allowance for the first quarter of 2001 is reflected on the income statement under the caption "Loss related to assets and liabilities transferred under contractual arrangement." - 7.
 Components of comprehensive income (loss) for the periods include: